 Murder trial of rapper YNW Melly ends in mistrial after jury deadlocks; retrial likely

-FORT LAUDERDALE, Fla.
-(AP) — A deadlocked jury prompted a mistrial Saturday in the South Florida trial of rapper YNW Melly on charges that he murdered two of his friends five years ago.
+FORT LAUDERDALE — A deadlocked jury prompted a mistrial Saturday in the South Florida trial of rapper YNW Melly on charges that he murdered two of his friends five years ago.

 The 12-member panel could not reach a unanimous verdict after three days of deliberations.
 Broward County prosecutors, who had been seeking the death penalty, will likely choose to retry the case with a new jury.
 A unanimous verdict is required to convict or acquit a defendant.